Kick off your dining adventure with our Antipasto Platter, a perfect blend of savory, tangy, and fresh ingredients, curated for your enjoyment.

-Antipasto can be served in salad form, as a bite sized appetizer, or as a tray or kind of cheese board.
-The ingredients included can vary, but does typically stick to the meats, cheeses and olives.
+Antipasto can be served in salad form, as a bite-sized appetizer, or as a tray or kind of cheese board.
+The ingredients included can vary, but they typically stick to meats, cheeses, and olives.

 How to Make an Antipasto Platter

-ARRANGE.
-To assemble the platter, arrange serving bowls on the platter for the messy/oily ingredients.
+Step 1: To assemble the platter, arrange serving bowls on it for the messy or oily ingredients.

 Antipasto Platter Recipe